 Point of Change

 Small coastal towns are moving in a new direction.
 But where are things heading?
 COVID-19 inspired mass-migration and development have prompted fear and uncertainty.
-Mid North Coast writer Bibi Ahmed explores the shift and considers his response: Push back and protect or release and accept?
+Mid North Coast writer Bibi Ahmed explores the shift and considers her response: Push back and protect or release and accept?

 New people are moving into town.